dsld: A Socially Relevant Tool for Teaching Statistics

-Consider investigating potential discrimination in the context of college and graduate school admissions.
-There has been growing criticism of standardized testing, arguing it disproportionately favors students with higher family income and other resources \citep{foreiter}.
-Indeed, many studies have suggested unfair discrepancies in test results between Black and White students \citep{Dixon2013}.
-As a result, many institutions have removed standardized testing requirements like the SAT and GRE from their application processes.
-This debate underscores the importance of examining biases and motivates our study of the \texttt{lsa} dataset.
+As an example, consider potential discrimination in college and graduate school admissions.
+Standardized testing has faced increasing criticism for disproportionately favoring students with greater family income and resources \citep{foreiter}.
+Studies have documented differences in test results between Black and White students \citep{Dixon2013}.
+As result, many institutions have removed standardized test requirements such as the SAT and GRE from their application processes.
+This debate motivates the following examples to examine biases and potential confounding variables in the \texttt{lsa} dataset.

 \textbf{dsldConditDisparity}